gravitational/teleport/rfd/00XY-session-locking.md

 Created a session lock with ID "dc7cee9d-fe5e-4534-a90d-db770f0234a1".
 ```

-This locks out users with the role `developers` effective from 2021-06-14 22:27 UTC.
+This locks out users accessing the cluster `leaf` effective from 2021-06-14 22:27 UTC.

 The above locking command would be equivalent to
 ```sh